sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 #### IO4

-This LED is a SPI data indicator light.
+This Green LED is a user-defined LED connected to D4 of the XBee.

 #### ASC
 This LED on the development board blinks when the XBee is registered to the cellular network.